fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 The code starts by searching for the user from the database by the <i>username</i> attached to the request.
 Next, it checks the <i>password</i>, also attached to the request.
-Because the passwords themselves are not saved to the database, but <i>hashes</i> calculated from the passwords, _bcrypt.compare_ method is used to check if the password is correct:
+Because the passwords themselves are not saved to the database, but <i>hashes</i> calculated from the passwords, the _bcrypt.compare_ method is used to check if the password is correct:

 ```js
 await bcrypt.compare(body.password, user.passwordHash)
 ```

-If the user is not found, or the password is incorrect, the request is responded with statuscode [401 unauthorized](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2).
+If the user is not found, or the password is incorrect, the request is responded to with the statuscode [401 unauthorized](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2).
 The reason for the failure is explained in the response body.

-If the password is correct, a token is created with method  _jwt.sign_.
+If the password is correct, a token is created with the method  _jwt.sign_.
 The token contains the username and the user id in a digitally signed form.

 ```js
 const userForToken = {